riverrun/phauxth/UPGRADE_GUIDE.md

+# Upgrading to version 0.15 of Phauxth

+## Changes

+The Confirm.verify and Confirm.PassReset.verify functions now take a tuple as the third argument.
+This tuple contains the key source, which is either the conn or the name of the endpoint module, and the max age, in minutes.
+The following example uses the conn struct as the key source and sets the max age to 10 minutes.

+    Phauxth.Confirm.verify(params, MyApp.Accounts, {conn, 10})

 # Upgrading to Phauxth from Openmaize

-This document shows the changes you need to make when upgrading from Openmaize to Phauxth.
+The rest of this document shows the changes you need to make when upgrading from Openmaize to Phauxth.
 For more information, see each module's documentation.

 ## Changes